concierge-hq/uaip/README.md

 <p align="center"><b>Declarative framework to build MCP workflows with state management, semantic search, and more.</b></p>

 Concierge is a library for building stateful agentic apps.
-Using protocols like MCP as the transport layer, Concierge provides primitives like: *stages*, *transitions*, and *state*.
-Define invocation order and guardrails so agents reliably navigate, interact, and transact with your services.
+Using protocols like MCP as the transport layer, Concierge provides rich primitives like: *stages*, *transitions*, and *state*.
+You can define invocation order and guardrails so agents reliably navigate, interact, and transact with your services.
-Ensuring your agent cannot call `checkout()` before calling `add_to_cart()`.
+Ensuring your agent cannot call tools like `checkout()` before calling `add_to_cart()`.

 <p align="center">
   <img src="assets/token_usage.png" alt="Token Usage" width="48%"/>